Open a Bank Account in Guatemala

 In the last couple of years, I’ve had the pleasure to meet some wonderful and interesting people.
 Among them, there’s an American friend of mine who’s very special.
 She was born in Guatemala and adopted at a very young age by a Jewish family in the US.
 I met her because she came to her birth country to get to know the culture, customs, and language of the people that lived here, the place she was born.
 We became great friends and keep in touch to this day.

-My American friend fell in love with her birthplace, and now she’s planning to move here to spend her days making Guatemala a better place.
+Now she’s planning to move here to spend her days making Guatemala a better place.
 I have had the pleasure of accompanying her on her journey, and through it, we came to face an interesting challenge: she has to set up a Guatemalan bank account.
 In order to do this, I helped her by calling several banks and asking what she should do in order to open an account here, if possible.
 Some banks were laxer, and others were quite strict, so I’ll write down what I learned so you can better know what to expect if you’re ever in need of opening an account while abroad.

 According to the banks I spoke to, the following are required if you’re to open a bank account in Guatemala: